Dashboard

 However, in some cases contact field data should not be formatted, such as when custom codes are used.
 Contact fields with "_code" appended to the field name will not be title cased.
 For example, "2021-DISCOUNT" would remain in all caps.

-When custom contact field data is populated through a sync service, such as MINDBODY ONLINE, the logic for how to handling casing of data is handled within the sync service.
+When custom contact field data is populated through a sync service, such as Mindbody, the logic for how to handling casing of data is handled within the sync service.

 Using Custom Contact Fields